 in some children.

-small fold of tissue that reaches from the floor of the mouth to the underside of the
+is a small fold of tissue that reaches from the floor of the mouth to the underside

-is too short and tight at birth.
-The frenulum may attach to the tip of the tongue
+frenulum that is too short and tight at birth and may attach to the tip of the tongue

 instead of attaching farther back.
 When that happens, the tongue can’t move around

 normally.
-Your child might have trouble sticking his or her tongue out, moving it from
+Your child might have trouble sticking their tongue out, moving it from

-side to side, or bending it to touch the upper teeth.
-The tongue often has a notch at
+to side, or bending it to touch the upper teeth.
+The tongue often has a notch at its

 Tongue-tie is different in each